-Many authors have definitions of brand and according to Kotler a brand is defined as "a name, term, sign, symbol, or design, or a combination of them, intended to identify the goods and services of one seller or a group of sellers and to differentiate them from those of competitors" (Kotler, 1997, p.
+Many authors have definitions of brand and according to Kotler a brand is defined as "a name, term, sign, symbol, or design, or a combination of them, intended to identify the goods and services of one seller or a group of sellers and to differentiate them from those of competitors" (Kotler 1997, p.
 443).
-According to Heding, Knudtzen, and Bjerre (2009, p.
-9) they stated that the definition of the brand can be in some more aspects which included internal and organizational processes.
+According to Charlotte F. Knudtzen and Mogens Bjerre (2009, p.
+9) they stated that the definition of brand can be in some more aspects which included internal and organizational processes.

-Kapferer (2012, p.
+Jean-Noel Kapferer (2012, p.
 7) stated that brand management starts with the product and service as the prime vector of perceived value, while communication is there to structure, to orient tangible perceptions and to add intangibles ones.
-Another understanding of brand management which is mentioned in Management Study Guide (n.d.) is the management of tangible and intangible characteristics of the brand.
+Another understanding about brand management which is mentioned in Management Study Guide (n.d) is that management of tangible and intangible characteristics of brand.